 13 Steps: How to Write A Best Selling Book

 Think of this as a challenge.
-If you’ve been struggling to write since a long time and want to know how to write a best selling book, because you know you have that caliber within you, here’s my challenge: Can you write a book—a bestselling book—within 6 months?
+If you’ve been struggling to write for a long time and want to know how to write a best selling book, because you know you have that caliber within you, know that you can be that published author, here’s my challenge: can you write a book—a bestselling book—within 6 months?

-So, since writers get the bestselling book ideas out of nowhere, and want to write the bestselling book ideas quickly, it’s only fair to say that they need some mechanism to make time for writing that bestseller book.
+So, since writers get the bestselling book ideas out of nowhere, and want to write the bestselling book ideas quickly enough, it’s only fair to say that they need some mechanism to make time for writing that bestseller book.

-You want to learn how to write a bestselling book, maybe, not just for fame or money but because you want more and more people to read it and understand the concept.
+You want to learn how to write a best selling book, maybe not just for fame or money but because you want more and more people to read it and know the story, and maybe relate to the story, maybe heal themselves through the story.

 How to write a best selling book text overlay.
 Blog post image.
 A person designing a graphic with a laptop, phone and coffee kept on the table.

 Now, I’m not saying that there’s a pre-set mechanism on how to write a best selling novel that guarantees its success.
-In the end, it always comes down to the skills of the author, the work put into it, the market conditions, the level or promotional efforts, the audience base, everything that makes a bestselling book.
+In the end, it always comes down to the skills of the author, the work put into it, the market conditions, the level or promotional efforts, the audience base, and obviously, the story itself, everything that makes a bestselling book.
+Though that last point might be controversial as we see plenty of books around us that have got everything in public sentiment and marketing but nothing in the storyline itself.
+Let’s not take names, okay?

-But following a consistent routine for writing your bok within limited time and perfecting it again and again will surely get you ahead of more people than you might think.
+But following a consistent routine for writing your book within a limited time and perfecting it again and again will surely get you ahead of more people than you might think.
+Maybe people don’t even make efforts to properly rewrite their books, and the first draft is rarely good enough.

 Writing a bestselling book requires focus on three areas, mainly,